 For some people, experiencing a traumatic event does not necessarily require treatment.
-The initial symptoms will subside over the course of a month or so, and the person adjusts as their feelings settle.
+The initial symptoms will subside over the course of a month or so, and individuals will adjust as their feelings settle.

-For others, the effects of traumatic experiences may last for several months and develop into conditions such as depression, post traumatic stress disorder (PTSD) and other anxiety disorders.
+For others, the effects of traumatic experiences may last for several months and develop into conditions such as depression, Post Traumatic Stress Disorder (PTSD) and other anxiety disorders.
 In order to cope with the feelings that arise after experiencing trauma, some people will use substances such as alcohol and other drugs.
-Whilst this may provide a sense of relief in the short term, in the long term it can make a person’s physical and mental health worse.
-This can become and ongoing cycle where trauma reactions trigger cravings for substance use (comorbidity).
+Whilst this may provide a sense of relief in the short-term, in the long-term, it can make a person’s physical and mental health worse.
+This can become and ongoing cycle where trauma reactions trigger cravings for substance use (i.e., comorbidity).

 How are trauma symptoms treated?

-- psychological therapies (‘talk therapy”) which focus on helping people to overcome stressful thoughts and memories and in
+- Psychological therapies (or ‘talk therapy') which focus on helping people to overcome stressful thoughts and memories.

 Tips for staying well